Foods of the Traditional Krakow Kitchen: Regional Breads

 Scroll down for Marta's delicious obwarzanki recipe!

-Literally named “puppet”, this is a unique product as it’s one of the only surviving white wheat breads of Krakow region.
-It was baked in the area of Liszki and at the end of the 18th century, you couldn’t find it anywhere else.
+Literally named “puppet”, this unique product is one of the only surviving white wheat breads of Krakow region.
+It was originally baked in the area of Liszki and at the end of the 18th century, you couldn’t find it anywhere else.
 Much like the other foods on this list, it is enjoying it’s second life as new Poland makes concerted efforts to keep important cultural and gourmet traditions alive.

 Kukiełka Lisiecka has a similar shape to oscypek cheese - modelled after a spindle, rather like a diamond prism.
 It’s very light and airy with matte skin and is often stuffed with black cumin or prepared in gingerbread style for Christmas and very popularly consumed alongside Lisiecki sausage.
 The true Kukiełka fan will, of course, eat it only with butter and fresh from the oven.